raspi-config is the Raspberry Pi configuration tool written and maintained by Alex Bradbury. It targets Raspbian.

 raspi-config will ask if you wish to reboot now when you select the

-If you installed Raspbian using NOOBS, you can ignore this section as the file system was expanded automatically during installation.
-However, if you wrote the image to an SD card yourself, then a portion of the card will be unused; this can be any amount over 3GB.
-Choosing this option will expand your installation to fill the rest of the SD card, giving you more space to use for files.
+If you have installed Raspbian using NOOBS, the filesystem will have been expanded automatically.
+There may be a rare occasion where this is not the case, e.g. if you have copied a smaller SD card onto a larger one.
+In this case, you should use this option to expand your installation to fill the whole SD card, giving you more space to use for files.
 You will need to reboot the Raspberry Pi to make this available.
-Note there is no confirmation; selecting the option begins the partition expansion immediately.
+Note that there is no confirmation: selecting the option begins the partition expansion immediately.

 Change user password